-Currently, microinsurance has already had some success in many third-world countries as a way for low-income families to afford insurance, particularly health coverage.
-It's a very popular and successful in other parts of the world including South Africa, India, China and Brazil.
+Microinsurance has already had some success in many third-world countries as a way for low-income families to afford insurance, particularly health coverage.
+It's a very popular and successful option in other parts of the world including South Africa, India, China, and Brazil.

 Microinsurance can apply to almost any kind of insurance product.
 Pay-as-you-go (also referred to as usage-based) auto insurance is a popular form of microinsurance.
-With pay-as-you-go auto insurance, you only pay insurance for the miles you actually drive.
-Those who drive fewer miles, benefit by paying a lower auto insurance premium.
+With this option, you only pay insurance for the miles you actually drive.
+Those who drive fewer miles benefit by paying a lower auto insurance premium.

 Benefits of Microinsurance

-Insurance is not always the fastest industry to embrace change but research has indicated that there may be a place for microinsurance.
 Microinsurance is one area where growth in developing countries has outpaced growth in the rest of the industrialized world.
-Research from consulting firm, Accenture shows the willingness of insurance customers to share personal information about themselves to their insurers in exchange for lower rates for insurance.
-We can look to new start-ups who embrace this technology, including Lemonade (a new peer-to-peer insurance company) and Metromile with its pay-as-you-go driving model, to pave the way for the rest of the U.S. insurance industry.
-The growing trend of microinsurance may eventually make microinsurance a very familiar term here in the U.S.
+Research from consulting firm Accenture shows the willingness of insurance customers to share personal information about themselves to their insurers in exchange for lower rates for insurance.